blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 }
 ```

 This allows us to compare the versions depending on the circumstance outlined above, where we're trying to track forwards or backwards compatibility.
-In addition to being a rather unituitive and confusing solution, this still has a few large problems.
+In addition to being a rather unintuitive and confusing solution, this still has a few large problems.

 ### Other Problems